epics-containers/epics-containers.github.io/docs/user/tutorials/deploy_example.rst

     The above command is the first one to look at your github repository.
     This is how it finds out the versions of the IOC instance that are available.
-If you get an error it may be because you set EC_DOMAIN_REPO incorrectly in environment.sh.
+If you get an error it may be because you set EC_SERVICES_REPO incorrectly in environment.sh.
 Check it and source it again to pick up any changes.

 .. hint::